 In an uncircumcised boy, the foreskin will begin to separate from the tip of the penis.
 This happens naturally while the boy is a baby.
 This is called foreskin retraction.

-Detailed information on what males can expect during a physical examination
+Detailed information on what teen boys can expect during a physical examination.

 Most healthcare providers recommend taking a baby's temperature rectally, by placing a thermometer in the baby's anus.
 This method is accurate and gives a quick reading of the baby's internal temperature.

 Detailed information on male growth and development

 The MMR vaccine is given in two doses - at 12 to 15 months and at 4 to 6 years, or at least one month after the first dose.

 Mouthguards are important to help protect your child's mouth and teeth from serious injury.

 A helpful look at what to expect with your newborn—from your baby's growth and reflexes to crying and emotional development.